 If your output attributes have the format "this.your_filename", the workflow will write output metadata to the "your_filename" column of the data table.
 You'll see the additional metadata for these output files in the data table after a successful run.

-For example, after running the WDL in the Quickstart practice workspace, you can see that the sample table now contains three extra columns of output metadata.
-The metadata references files in the workspace Google bucket; outputBai, outputBam, and output_validation_report.
-This data is now easily available for use by other WDLs in your workspace (as you'll see in Exercise 3).
+For example, after completing Exercise 1 in the Workflows-QuickStart practice workspace, you will see that the sample table now contains three extra columns.
+These reference files in the workspace Google bucket - outputBai, outputBam, and output_validation_report.
+This data is now available for downstream use by other workflows in your workspace (as you'll see in Exercise 3).

-To see a video tutorial of configuring a workflow, click here
+- To see a video tutorial of configuring a workflow, click here.

-Isn't there an easier way??
+Isn't there an easier way?
+Yes!
+Use JASONs